OctopusDeploy/blog/blog/2023-09/connect-project-multiple-tenants-bulk-action/index.md

   - Multi-Tenancy
 ---

-See https://github.com/OctopusDeploy/blog/blob/master/tags.txt for a comprehensive list of tags,
+Tenants in Octopus have become the standard way to create customer-specific deployment pipelines without duplicating project configurations.
+It's best used to deploy multiple instances of an application for each of your customers.

-Tenants in Octopus have become the standard way for our customers to create customer specific deployment pipelines without duplicating project configurations.
-It is best used to deploy multiple instances of an application for each of our customers.
-Customers found it difficult to add or connect a project to multiple tenants, which can happen quite frequently for some of our largest multi-tenancy users.
-For example, where customers either have a batch of new customers/clients/machines that need to be connected up to an existing project, or there is a new project (which represents a new application, product or microservice) that needs to be attached to 1000s of the appropriate tenants when necessary.
+We had feedback that people found adding or connecting a project to multiple tenants difficult.
+This happens quite frequently for some of our largest Tenants users.
+For example, if you have a batch of new customers/clients/machines you need to connect to an existing project.
+Another example is when you have a new project (which represents a new application, product, or microservice) that you need to attach to thousands of tenants.

-We are pleased to have addressed this by allowing customers to connect a project to multiple tenants as a bulk action in the Octopus UI .
+We addressed this with a new bulk action.
+You can now connect a project to multiple tenants as a bulk action in the Octopus user interface (UI).

-The new bulk action will allow customers to connect some or all of the tenants within a particular space and connect them to a new or existing project.
-This is facilitated by a wizard style format, where we walk you through the different elements that need to be connected (e.g. tenants and environments) in a guided manner.
-Once the connection operation commences, customers are also provided with a progress bar/counter, that helps them keep track of how many tenants are being connected up to the project and when the bulk action operation finally ends.
+The new bulk action will let you connect some or all of the tenants in a particular space to a new or existing project.
+You do this via a wizard-style format, where we guide you through the elements you need to connect (for example, tenants and environments).
+After the connection operation starts, you'll see a progress bar/counter, to help you track how many tenants are being connected to the project and when the bulk action operation finishes.

 ![An overview of the new bulk action]

-In this post, I'll show you how the new bulk action of connecting a project to multiple tenants work
+In this post, I show you how to connect a project to multiple tenants with the new bulk action.

 ## The new Tenants page in the Project view